 No matter what your presenting problem is, it is affecting your life, your work, your family, your friendships.
 I wonder what will happen over the next 6-12 months if you don't address it?

-The purpose of relationship therapy is unique to each couple and individual.
-A successful outcome depends a great deal on sorting out a client’s goals and working together with that individual and couple to help them tailor a specific plan to address their needs.
-I am an experienced and qualified counsellor and psychotherapist trained at the world-renowned Tavistock Relationships, part of the Tavistock Institute of Medical Psychology, where I then worked as a Visiting Clinician.
-I specialise in working with clients to create healthy relationships.
+The purpose of coming to counselling is unique to each couple and individual.
+A successful outcome depends a great deal on sorting out your goals and we will work together to tailor a specific plan to address your needs.
+How long will it take?
 Our work together can be either of a short duration to deal with a specific issue, or more open-ended, which we can discuss when we first meet.

-I also counsel individuals who are not presently in a relationship.
+I also counsel Individuals who are not presently in a relationship.
 Perhaps there has been a recent breakup you would like to understand better, or avoid dating because you fear attracting the same type of person yet again.
 We can work together to examine your past relationships, and understand underlying patterns that are preventing you from finding a more healthy and satisfying relationship.
 Please refer to my website page for 'Individuals' for a more detailed discussion.

 Training, qualifications & experience

 - The Tavistock Institute of Medical Psychology and Tavistock Relationships (formerly The Tavistock Centre for Couple Relationships) - Post-Graduate Diploma in Psychodynamic Couple and Individual Psychotherapy and Counselling.

 - Tavistock and Portman NHS Foundation Trust - The Development of Psychoanalytic Theory and Introduction to Psychotherapy and Counselling.